varmeh/tech-docs/docs/deployment/k8s/K8sPrimer.md

 You can `combine` equality-based and set-based selectors as needed to match resources based on complex criteria.

-### Key Concepts vs Components

-- The `key concepts` are the fundamental building blocks you work with when defining and interacting with your applications in Kubernetes
-- The `key components` are the underlying mechanisms that make Kubernetes work as a system
-- Both are crucial to understanding how to effectively work with Kubernetes

 ### Pods vs ReplicaSets vs Deployments

 | Feature                      | Pod           | ReplicaSet     | Deployment      |